 If you have questions about whether you have a claim for medical negligence against a doctor, hospital, surgeon, nurse or other health care professional, please contact our Houston law firm for a free consultation at 713-396-3964 (toll free at 800-594-4884).

-Under the current rules, the starting point concerning discovery about experts is Rule 195 -- appropriately entitled "Discovery Regarding Testifying Expert Witnesses."
-This paper will review the expert witness rules starting with Rule 195 and also provide additional general information concerning expert witnesses.
+Under the current rules, the starting point concerning discovery about experts is Rule 195 — appropriately entitled “Discovery Regarding Testifying Expert Witnesses.”
+This article will review the expert witness rules starting with Rule 195 and also provide additional general information concerning expert witnesses.
 This is not a paper that discusses Robinson/Havner and its progeny.
-Finally, at the back are some forms that may help you in your everyday practice.
+Finally, at the end are some forms that may help you in your everyday practice.

 It is important to note there are basically four different types of experts:

 - Retained testifying experts – a testifying expert is defined as an expert who may be called to testify as an expert witness at trial.
 Tex.
 R. Civ.
 P. 192.7(c)

 - Non-retained testifying experts – this would be an expert who is going to testify at trial, but who has not been retained by, employed by, or otherwise subject to the control of the party calling that expert witness (i.e. an ambulance driver)

 - Discoverable consulting experts – a consulting expert is an expert who has been consulted, retained or specially employed by a party in anticipation of litigation or in preparation for trial, but who is not a testifying expert.
 Tex.
 R. Civ.
 P. 192.7(d) They become discoverable if their work is reviewed by a testifying expert or if they become knowledgeable about the facts of the case.